very-good-science/data-ethics-club/site/contents/write_ups/2021/15-11-21_writeup.md

 ## What change would you like to see on the basis of this piece?
 Who has the power to make that change?

 Not all of us enjoyed this piece.
 Many of us found ourselves asking: What was the point of this lecture?
-In this setting the speaker, the speaker just repeated a bunch of ideas, which was not very illuminating.
+In this setting some felt that the speaker just repeated a bunch of ideas, which was not very illuminating.
 The lecture felt quite rambly, but at least used clear language.
 Points were very anecdotal and made in a random sort of way.

 It was very interesting to distinguish between freedom of individual versus coorperations with a bit of an old school appeal to ideas of individual liberties.
 This often happens with public outreach where experts are dissapointed with the content compared to the a specific talk.